mozilla/gecko-dev/docs/setup/windows_build.rst

 **Firefox will not build** if the path to MozillaBuild or the Firefox source contain **spaces** or other breaking characters such as pluses, quotation marks, or metacharacters.
+Windows usernames are a common cause for spaces in the path, so please ensure that your Windows username does not contain spaces, or miniconda will have errors during fenix builds.
 The Visual Studio tools and SDKs are an exception - they may be installed in a directory which contains spaces.
 It is strongly recommended that you accept the default settings for all installation locations.